 If you’re active, you’ll need a little more than the RDA...but contrary to what you may have heard, you don’t need that much more.
-Studies suggest that 0.55 grams per pound of body weight per day (1.2g/kg) is the maximum level from which most people can benefit - even athletes.
+Studies suggest that 0.55 grams per pound of body weight per day (1.2g/kg) is the maximum level from which most people can benefit—even athletes.1

-That’s about 82 grams per day for a 150-pound person - not nearly as much as most people think you need!
+That’s about 82 grams per day for a 150-pound person—not nearly as much as most people think they need!

 Once you know what your daily needs are, you can use a combination of these three simple methods to meet them.